Mary BerryRECIPES

 Equipment Needed

-30 x 23cm (12 x 9 inch) traybake tin • Baking parchment • Large mixing bowl • Electric mixer (or wooden spoon) • Grater (for lemon zest) • Juicer (for lemon juice) • Skewer or fork • Small bowl
+30 x 23cm (12 x 9 inch) traybake tin • Baking parchment • Large mixing bowl • Electric hand mixer (or wooden spoon) • Sieve • Grater (for lemon zest) • Lemon juicer • Small bowl (for drizzle) • Skewer or fork

 Step-by-Step Instructions

-3. Spoon the mixture evenly into your prepared traybake tin and gently level the surface with the back of a spoon or a small palette knife.
+5. Spoon the mixture evenly into your prepared traybake tin and gently level the surface with the back of a spoon, ensuring an even bake.

-5. While the cake is baking, prepare the lemon drizzle.
-In a small bowl, combine the 100g of caster sugar with the juice of the 2 lemons.
-Stir well until the sugar has largely dissolved.
+7. While the cake is baking, prepare the drizzle.
+In a small bowl, mix together the caster sugar and the freshly squeezed lemon juice until the sugar is just dissolved.
+Don't worry if it's not completely dissolved, the hot cake will help it along.

-6. As soon as the cake comes out of the oven, while it is still hot, pierce it all over with a skewer or a fork.
-Be generous with your holes, as this allows the wonderful drizzle to soak in beautifully.
+8. As soon as the cake comes out of the oven, while it's still wonderfully warm in the tin, pierce it all over with a skewer or a fork.
+Be generous with your holes!

-8. Allow the cake to cool completely in the tin before lifting it out using the parchment paper.
-Once cool, cut it into squares or rectangular slices.
-It’s now ready to be enjoyed!
+10. Allow the cake to cool completely in the tin before lifting it out using the parchment paper.
+Cut into squares and serve.
+Simply divine!

 Perfect Substitutions

-• Self-raising flour: If you only have plain (all-purpose) flour, simply add 2 teaspoons of baking powder to it per 225g (8oz) of flour.
+• Self-raising flour: If you only have plain flour, simply use 225g (8oz) plain flour plus 2 teaspoons of baking powder.

-• Caster sugar: Granulated sugar can be used, but caster sugar dissolves more easily and yields a finer texture.
+• Caster sugar for drizzle: Granulated sugar can be used if caster sugar isn't available, but caster sugar dissolves a little more easily.

 Serving Suggestions